 If ever you’re feeling overwhelmed with this whole “getting healthier thing,” and you just want to know where to start, one of the best places to begin channeling your focus is your typical night’s sleep.

 I encourage you to remember that one of the most helpful questions you can ever ask yourself is, “how can I sleep better each night?”

 Chris Shugart of T-Nation explains, “Nutrition experts are always having the same argument: is fat loss just a matter of ‘calories in, calories out’ or do other things have a bigger long-term impact – like how food quality and macronutrient choices affect our hormones, eating behaviors, and ultimately our body compositions?”

 Shugart cites research studies that have established:

-- When two groups of people eat the same number of calories, the group who eats more protein as part of that caloric intake loses more fat and stays leaner.
+- When two groups eat the same number of calories, the group that eats more protein as part of that caloric intake loses more fat and stays leaner.

 - People who eat earlier in the day tend to be leaner and lose fat more successfully than breakfast skippers.

 - Those who consume certain nutrients before, during, and after training get better results from their workouts, even if daily calories are the same.